-- To enter: go to www.harfordfair.com and follow the link to enter online or use the Goat Entry Blank below or in the online Harford Fair Premium Book and please include the entry fee of $2.00 per animal.
+- To enter: go to www.harfordfair.com and follow the link to enter online or use the Goat Entry Blank below.
+Please include the entry fee of $2.00 per animal.

 - There will be no substitutions of entries within the same class or additions of Group entries after check in.
 Due to space limitations, entries will be accepted in the order they are received.
 Exhibitors are limited to no more than ten (10) animals.

 - All animals shall remain on the premises until 7:00am Sunday, unless released by the superintendent through prior arrangement.

 - Goats may not be shown out of a trailer.
 Registration papers and Certificate of Veterinary Inspection (CVI) must accompany the animal and must be checked and approved before the animal can be unloaded on the Fairgrounds.
 All animals must be inspected by one of the Superintendents prior to unloading onto the Harford Fairgrounds.
 Any health concerns will be discussed with the Fair Veterinarian.
 The Fair Veterinarian will determine if the animal is permitted to be on the Harford Fairgrounds.

 6. Only original bedding will be furnished.
 Straw will be available for sale on the fairgrounds.

 - Exhibitors will be expected to display or parade their animals as directed by the superintendent, accept their stall assignments without controversy, and to cooperate with the department in every way to preserve the educational value of the show.